SEC Regulations in Real Estate Syndication: Compliance Essentials

 Common Compliance Mistakes

-General Solicitation Violations
+General Solicitation Errors

-• Failing to implement proper procedures to establish pre-existing relationships
+• Failing to document pre-existing investor relationships

 Inadequate Disclosures

-• Overly optimistic financial projections without adequate explanation of assumptions
+• Overstated projections without sufficient explanation

 Integration Issues

-• Conducting simultaneous offerings under different exemptions without proper safeguards
+• Overlapping offerings under different exemptions

-Broker-Dealer Registration Failures
+Broker-Dealer Registration Issues

-• Paying commissions to individuals who help raise capital
+• Paying commissions to unregistered individuals

-• Improperly characterizing transaction-based compensation as consulting fees
+• Mislabeling transaction-based compensation

 Inadequate Due Diligence

-• Insufficient market analysis or unrealistic revenue projections
+• Weak market analysis

 Conclusion